Jmeyering/oddsengine/README.md

 aircraft.

-Potentially I may work in an attacker and defender specific "value" model of loss which will factor in both cost and hit value of the piece.
+Potentially I may work in an attacker and defender specific "value" model of loss which will factor in both cost and hit value of the unit.

 **Note:**